srujana23p/Selenium-Java-Automation-/README.md

 -Add Selenium Dependency in POM.xml file
 -Download the ChromeDriver from the official site and place it in a known location.

+LoginTest.java is the script which performs given task,supported by pom.xml file

 Task- Automate a Simple Web Login Test.
 Instructions:- Demo website that has a login page(https://app.logyxps.com/) Automate test script using Selenium WebDriver in Java.
 This script performs: